• About

 I am leaving out the scientific reasons why you should or shouldn’t co-sleep.
 Not that safety doesn’t matter!
 It definitely does, but for this post, I’ll stick to a less clinical tone and just share my firsthand experience!

 Well, I guess technically I did.
 But there were no other options I liked!
 Since I’m currently living with my parents, it’s not like we had an extra room for my new little addition to have all to herself.
-So I didn’t just gain a child.
-I gained a new roommate, too!
+As a result, I didn’t just gain a child, I gained a new roommate!

-So my options were 1) cram a crib awkwardly in my room or 2) put a co-sleeper on my bed.
-Side note: None of my siblings nor I ever used a crib.
-We just never used them in my family.
-So a no-crib mentality was ingrained in me.
-Anyway, I chose option 2.
-At first.
-Then I brought Lily home, put her in that wonderful co-sleeper…and took her right out!
-Which brings me to….
+My options were to cram a crib awkwardly in my room or put a co-sleeper on my bed.
+None of my siblings nor I ever used a crib.
+We just never used them in my family, so a no-crib mentality was ingrained in me.
+Anyway, I chose to use a co-sleeper.
+Then I brought Lily home, put her in that wonderful co-sleepe,r and took her right out!
+This brings me to reason number two.

-So I took her out of the co-sleeper and nestled her next to me.
-We woke up a couple hours later for a feeding and I was in the same position as when I fell asleep.
-So I fed her and went back to sleep, only to wake up in the same position again!
+I took her out of the co-sleeper and nestled her next to me.
+We woke up a couple of hours later for a feeding and I was in the same position as when I fell asleep.
+I fed her and went back to sleep, only to wake up in the same position again!
 It’s like my body could instinctively sense her presence beside me.
 And the rest is history.
 We have slept like that every night since only to wake up for feedings.
-Speaking of feedings…

 Co-sleeping with Lily smiling and foot up

-I am sure if I had used the co-sleeper on the bed than nursing would have been just as convenient.
-So there is one thing that is not very different from using the co-sleeper on the bed or straight bed sharing.
+I am sure if I had used the co-sleeper on the bed then nursing would have been just as convenient.
+That is one thing that is not very different from using the co-sleeper on the bed or straight bed-sharing as I do now.

 So there it is!